elvyna/elvyna.github.io/_posts/2019-04-29-a-mini-guide-towards-better-writing.markdown

 **2. Unexpected**

 The first problem in communication is getting people's attention.
-To do so, you should break the pattern: figure out the counterintuitive part of your message, then create the gap: give a sequence of clues until the core message is delivered.
+To do so, you should break the pattern: figure out the counterintuitive part of your message, then create the gap.
+Give a sequence of clues until the core message is delivered.
 It is better to use sequential approach instead of dumping a stack of information in the beginning of your writing.

 **3. Concrete**